Whenever I tell people that I can train them in mind mapping, I get to see strange faces or get awkward silence.

 This resulted in creating new approaches to mind mapping and new methods to view information.
-I was fortunate to assist thousands of people who now have a much clearer overview in their information.
+I was fortunate to assist thousands of people who now have a much clearer overview of their information.

 What you should know is that Tony Buzan is very strict in using his technique and the way you should create mind maps.
 I completely understand that.
 His trainers also work that way.
-Be sure that you learn from other people and you develop your own style.
-For me, this resulted in the summapping technique, a method that creates even more brain friendly overviews that help you to create insight and understanding in people, situations and of course information.
+Be sure that you learn from other people and that you develop your own style.
+For me, this resulted in the summapping technique, a method that creates, even more, brain-friendly overviews that help you to create insight and understanding of people, situations, and of course information.

 Let me know how you use the information in this article to your advantage.
 I am more than happy to assist you in becoming an excellent information manager.

 6. Make Sure You Do This